troglobit/finit/README.md

 can used to extend finit with.
 For your convenience a set of *optional* plugins are available:

 * *alsa-utils.so*: Restore and save ALSA sound settings on startup/shutdown.

-  * *bootmisc.so*: Setup necessary files for UTMP, tracking logins at boot.
+* *bootmisc.so*: Setup necessary files for UTMP, tracks logins at boot.

 * *dbus.so*: Setup and start system message bus, D-Bus, at boot.

 * *hwclock.so*: Restore and save system clock from/to RTC on startup/shutdown.

 * *initctl.so*: Extends finit with a traditional initctl functionality.

 * *resolvconf.so*: Setup necessary files for resolvconf at startup.

 * *tty.so*: Watches /dev, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.

 * *urandom.so*: Setup random seed at startup.

 * *x11-common.so*: Setup necessary files for X-Window.

 Usually you want to hook into the boot process once, simple hook plugins like `bootmisc.so` are great for that purpose.
 They are called at each